 Investigators who require the use of controlled substances in their work with animals should review the U-M Controlled Substances in Research webpage for important information about the requirements for conducting such research at the University.

 After registration with U-M's Controlled Substances Program is complete, controlled substance orders can be placed through the U-M Order & Receive Controlled Substances for Research webpage.

 Additional questions about research involving controlled substances at U-M, including institutional policies, questions about procedures, and general assistance should be directed to CSfirstname.lastname@example.org.

 Use of Expired Drugs

-Questions about proper drug disposal should be directed to the U-M department of Occupational Safety & Environmental Health (OSEH) at OSEHControlledSubstanceDisposal@umich.edu or (734) 763-4568.
+Questions about proper drug disposal should be directed to the U-M Department of Environment, Health & Safety at (734) 763-4568.

 Learn more about the Policy on the Use, Storage, and Expiration of Substances, Agents, and Medical Materials Used in Animals or contact the Animal Care & Use Office at email@example.com for more information.